Atlantic Illumination Entertainment Lighting

 anything that can go wrong, at some point will.)

-Here are some examples:
+Here are two dozen plus examples:

-1. You decide to do a computer-aided lighting design and are so into trying to keep up with the looks flooding from your brain that you fail to save the work at any time.
+1. CAD You decide to do a computer-aided lighting design, and are so into trying to keep up with the looks flooding from your brain that you fail to save the work at any time.
 After several hours of creativity not seen for a decade, you attempt to save your work but the system blue-screens just at that instant.

 Corollary:

-7. The available dimmers will always turn out to be one channel fewer than the number your design specifies, resulting in frequent swap patches.
+7. Channelling The available dimmers will always turn out to be one channel fewer than the number your design specifies, resulting in frequent swap patches.

-8. The single light for which you have no spare lamp is the only one that will burn out.
+9. Spares Inventory The single light for which you have no spare lamp is the only one that will burn out.

 Corollaries:

-9. The number of available headsets will always turn out to be one fewer than the number of followspots you are required to call.
+10. Headsets The number of available headsets will always turn out to be one fewer than the number of followspots you are required to call.

 Corollary: